 - Identify critical ethical issues in the practice of public health (including research) in developing countries

-- Consider systematically the ethical responsibilities of all parties involved in public health practice in developing countries
+- Consider systematically the ethical responsibilities of actors with decision-making authority over the practice of public health in developing countries

 - Methods of Assessment:

-Student evaluation is based on attendance, a small-group presentation, and a paper.
+Student evaluation is based on participation, a small-group presentation, and a paper.

 - Enrollment Restriction: